skierpage/hydrogen_ladder_svg/README.md

 Remove all the ooo: attributes

 Remove the <defs> section that names slide elements and is out-of-date and probably useless.

+?
+Does the <defs> that includes font id=EmbeddedFont_1 that defines "Arial embedded" work?

 The main content is nestead g1234 > g1232 > container-id1 > id1 (which has a clip path) > g1228.
 Could remove most or all of these...
 To do this in Inkscape: